ieat-kit/ieat-kit.github.io/docs/to-kit-employees.md

 We are a collective of staff members at KIT that demand KIT commit to uphold human rights and international law.

-Please support our open letter by adding your signature via this form (anonymous signatures are possible): <https://my.liberaforms.org/kit-initiative-for-ethical-academic-ties>
+Please support [our open letter] by adding your signature via this form (anonymous signatures are possible): <https://my.liberaforms.org/kit-initiative-for-ethical-academic-ties>

+[our open letter]: ./letter.md